Punktum-dk/epp-service-specification/README.md

 The user type will result in context-specific interpretation of the following fields:

-- EAN - this number is only supported for user types: `company`, `public_organization` and `association`.
-It is only mandatory for `public_organization` and optional for `company` and `association`.
-[EAN][EAN] is used by the public sector in Denmark for electronic invoicing, private companies can also be assigned [EAN], but this it not so widespread at this time.
-EAN is required by law for public sector organizations, so this field has to be completed and it has to validate for this type.
+- EAN - this number is only supported for public organizations and companies in Denmark, user types: `company`, `public_organization` and `association`.
+The field is optional, but is required for electronic invoicing (OIOUBL).
 - CVR - (VAT number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is **required** for handling VAT correctly, The rules for indication of the field is specified in the table below.
 - P-number - (production unit number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is used for handling validation correctly and it relates to the CVR (Vat number field) the field is optional.